Egger-Lohner C.2 Phaeton: History

 Near the end of the 19th century, Ludwig Lohner, the owner of the Austrian carriage maker Jacob Lohner, travelled in Europe and the United States.
 He became convinced that the age of horse and carriage was over and that his company should start building automobiles.
-In 1898 Lohner experimented with self-propelled carriages.
+In 1898, Lohner experimented with self-propelled carriages.
 A joint venture of Vereinigte Electricitäts A.G. and Lohner built a phaeton car.
 It had an electric drive train that was designed by Ferdinand Porsche.
 On September 28, 1899, Porsche drove a C.2 that was entered in the Berlin road race, where it won the gold medal and crossed the finish line 18 minutes before the second car.
 It also came out on top in the efficiency test, where it was recorded as the lowest energy consumption vehicle in urban traffic.

 Porsche P1?

 Lohner stored a C.2 in a warehouse in Hernals in 1902.
-In 1906 it was donated to the Vienna Technical Museum.
+In 1906, it was donated to the Vienna Technical Museum.
 The museum stored its C.2 Phaeton in a warehouse from 1918 onwards, because it owned another C.2 that was more complete.
-In 2010 the museum exchanged the stored C.2 for a Steyr V and a Kaiman Mk IV racing car that Niki Lauda had started his career with.
+In 2010, the museum exchanged the stored C.2 for a Steyr V and a Kaiman Mk IV racing car that Niki Lauda had started his career with.

 The new owner sold the C.2 to Wolfgang Porsche, who donated it to the Porsche Museum in Stuttgart, Germany.
-In January 2014 it was presented there to the press as "The First Porsche Ever".Shortly afterwards, it became clear that this was not correct.
+In January 2014, it was presented there to the press as "The First Porsche Ever".
+Shortly afterwards, it became clear that this was not correct.

 Porsche claimed that Ferdinand Porsche engraved the code "P1" (P for Porsche, number 1) onto all of the key components, thus giving the vehicle its unofficial name.
 However, though one component bears the P1 code, it is unclear who engraved it and what the code stands for.
 Additionally, Porsche only contributed the electric motor to the project, reducing the claim that C.2 is the company's first vehicle.

 The car is currently on display in the Porsche Museum and remains in good condition.
 Its motor still functions, but the batteries and seats are missing, and the instrument panel is not original.
+This example has been fitted with translucent blue perspex panels by the museum, showing what the original body would have looked like.